 To create cohesive campaigns that encourage customer action, focus on coordinating direct mail campaigns with digital marketing efforts.
 With more people staying indoors, using the internet to work, socialize and shop, brands have the opportunity to reach customers through various digital channels.

-Through Informed Delivery® campaigns, for example, customers can view a preview of their mail before it arrives—viewable via email notifications or the Informed Delivery app or dashboard.
+Through Informed Delivery® campaigns, for example, customers can view a preview of their mail before it arrives—viewable via email notifications or the Informed Delivery dashboard.
 Along with the preview, you can also include complementary digital assets, referred to as ride-along content.

 This could lead to a newsletter signup, an incentivized survey, a new product line or an immersive digital experience.
 All of these help keep customers in your brand’s ecosystem.